 Click here for additional EMC information.Go to top

-Lenovo’s environmental management system comprises standards, processes and procedures to support environmental compliance for Lenovo's operations and products.
-To learn more about Lenovo's environmental compliance programs, visit our Resources and environment pages, and click other relevant links on this page.Go to top
+As part of Lenovo's environmental management system, Lenovo has a system of standards, processes, and procedures to support environmental compliance for Lenovo's operations and products.
+To learn more about Lenovo's environmental compliance programs, please visit http://www.lenovo.com/environment or click on the links below.Go to top

 European Union Declaration of Conformity (EU DoC)

 The EU DoC is a document that confirms a product’s conformance to the European Union’s CE Marking requirements.
-The Lenovo product EU DoC lists the applicable EU Directives and the standards applied for compliance.
+The Lenovo product EU DoC lists the applicable EU directives and the standards assessed for compliance.
 Click here for access to many of these documents.Go to top

 Export Control Classification Number (ECCN) and Harmonized Tariff Schedule (HTS)

 An ECCN is a 5 digit alpha-numeric classification used in the US Department of Commerce Control List to identify items for export control purposes and to comply with US Export Control Regulations.
 The Harmonized Tariff Schedule (HTS) is a 10 digit number which is used to determine import duties.
 Both numbers are used in Customs related paperwork both in the US and other countries.

 Click here for Lenovo ECCN and HTS numbers.Go to top